Latin names: Centroberyx gerrardi

 Wild Caught - Australia

-- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Great Australian Bight Trawl Fishery sector) (352t 2011-12)
+- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Great Australian Bight Trawl Fishery sector) (274t in 2016-17)

-While bight redfish stocks are currently healthy and not overfished, there are concerns about the high volume of discarded, unwanted fish.
-‘Discards’ can account for 40-60% of the catch weight, and are generally thrown overboard.
+Bight redfish stocks are currently healthy and not overfished.
+However, there are concerns about the high volume of discarded, unwanted fish.
+‘Discards’ can account for 40-60% of the total catch weight, and are generally thrown overboard.
 Little is known about whether the discarded species survive the process, or the impact on their stock status.